RootMyTV/RootMyTV.github.io/README.md

 using SSAP (details below), making it much more reliable and user-friendly.

-At time of writing, the code in this repo is the combined work of David Buchanan (Web design, initial PoC exploit) and Piotr Dobrowolski (Improved "v2" exploit implementation, and writeup).
+At time of writing, the code in this repo is the combined work of David Buchanan (Web design, initial PoC exploit) and Piotr Dobrowolski (Improved "v1" exploit implementation, writeup, and "v2" research and implementation).

 We would like to thank: